 “Working at Justice Centre through the Young Advocates Programme has been an amazing experience.
 I’ve had many great opportunities to explore the fields of laws, advocacy, and human rights.
 I was able to learn a lot about refugee law internationally and in Hong Kong.
 Helping with various legal and research tasks gave me an expanded knowledge of the law and how it is applied in real life.
 I also learned how persecution happens in countries all around the world.
 Participating in drop-in sessions with potential clients gave me more of a real world understanding of the plight of refugees.
 Every day there were new experiences and knowledge to be gained.
 I enjoyed every moment of the programme and it all went by too fast.”– Bryan, summer 2016

 “I felt that with every legal task that I performed, I was able to make a small difference; in helping out with the testimonies and providing research to support each refugee’s claims, I was slowly helping the caseworkers to build and strengthen cases for refugees that could ultimately help them acquire safety and a fresh start in their lives.” – Sabrina, summer 2015

 How do I apply?

-Applications for the 2018 Young Advocates Programme are now open.
+Applications for the 2018 Young Advocates Programme are now closed.
 Please click here for our information pamphlet.
-Please email firstname.lastname@example.org if you would like to receive the complete application packet with additional information, application form, and scholarship form.
+Please email email@example.com if you would like to be added to the waiting list.